| Title: | Quantitative Analysis of Mass Spectrometry Data |

 for details.

-signature(object = "AbstractMassObject")
+signature(object = "AbstractMassObject"):

-Transforms the intensities of an AbstractMassObject
+Transforms the intensities of an AbstractMassObject object.

 See transformIntensity,AbstractMassObject-method